-I wish I could enjoy contemporary Christian music.
+I wish I could enjoy contemporary Christian music, the so-called ‘Praise and Worship’ hymns.
 But when I listen to most of it, I can’t help feeling annoyed.
 I can’t help feeling like I’m listening to a cliché.

 I hear this complaint a lot from music lovers, Christian and non-Christian.
 Their disappointment leads them to disregard any songs that mention Jesus.
 It’s not Christian music alone that relies on cliché — cliché inhabits pop music and country music as well.
 Just as “praise” can grate on our ears, so can the words, “women,” “trucks,” and “booty.”